Understand various matrix operations, matrix decompositions, factorization and related operations

 Input Matrix:

-Step 2: Eliminate below pivot in 2nd column
+Step 2: Eliminate below the pivot in the 2nd column

-This matrix is now in row echelon form.
+All entries below these pivots are zero, confirming the matrix is in row echelon form.